ADVANTICS/documentation/products/shared-charge-controllers/charger-can-interfaces/can_v2.md

 The third byte is for flags having effect during power stages (insulation test, precharge and charging).

-The controller config file should have the entry &quot;use_sequence_flags = true&quot; in the &quot;[charger]&quot; section in order to take them into account.
+The controller config file should have the entry "use_sequence_flags = true" in the "[charger]" section in order to take them into account.

 To make sure the controller is taking a first message as initialisation of these flags, send this first message after Advantics_Controller_Status message reports a